datanews/tik-tok/README.md

       source: 'This is a source line for your media'
     }

+CSV example:

+    date,title,body,media,source
+    2013-01-01,Great event,"Why not some <em>HTML</em>",,
+    2013-01-01,Awesome event,"This has a comma, in it.",http://url.com/to/image.png,Cool image

 ### Options

 You can use the following options when defining a timeline: